12 Charming Towns That Are Even Cozier When It Snows

 Forget summer vacation—it's time for a winter holiday.

 The “ski capitol of the East” might sit under Mount Mansfield, but the sleepy, snow-covered town looks more like a storybook village than a resort.
 When you’re done shredding down the 4,395-foot mountain, don’t miss the locally owned boutiques.
-Check out these other 10 small towns with the most Christmas spirit.

 Cape Elizabeth, Maine